va3c/RvtVa3c/README.md

 ## Setup, Compilation and Installation

-RvtVa3c is a standard Revit add-in application.
+RvtVa3c is a Revit add-in implementing an external application and an external command.

 It is installed in the standard manner, i.e., by copying two files to the standard Revit Add-Ins folder:

-- The .NET assembly DLL RvtVa3c.dll
+- The .NET assembly DLL `RvtVa3c.dll`
-- The add-in manifest RvtVa3c.addin
+- The add-in manifest `RvtVa3c.addin`

 In order to generate the DLL, you download and compile the Visual Studio solution: